Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Example: Enterprise Architecture Decisions

-Enterprise Architecture may own or govern decisions such as:
+Enterprise Architecture may own, facilitate, or govern decisions such as:

 - Enterprise architecture principles
 - Strategic platforms